fiberplane/fiberplane/CONTRIBUTING.md

    your full email address, and the password is the same token you used above.
    - If you receive a 500 error when trying to access the Artifactory registry, you probably used the correct token, but not the right username.

+## TOML formatting

+We use the "Even Better TOML" VS Code extension for formatting `Cargo.toml` files.
+We also use the crate used by this extension when Cargo files need to be manipulated through automation.

 ## Documentation